 The National Geothermal Taskforce was formed in 2012 with the mandate of strategizing and advising the Government on how to accelerate geothermal development.
 The composition of the Task Force was multidisciplinary and multi-sectorial drawing members from government institutions, academia and the civil societies.
 Among others, the Task Force advised the Government to establish a dedicated company for spearheading development of geothermal resources in the country.
-The advice was taken by the government and implemented after consultation with other stakeholders including development partners.
+The advice was taken by the government and implemented after consultation with other stakeholders, including development partners, and the geothermal company was established in December 2013.